Mahdy1989/Desktop-Programs/README.md

-# These are some desktop applications.
+# These are some desktop applications for Data Analysis.

 They are written to compare textfiles and to identify duplicate string patterns.